Kentucky Overtime and Labor Laws

 - Check losses if the employee is given the discretion to accept or reject any check

 - Losses due to property damage, faulty workmanship, stolen property, and customer default unless these losses are due to the employee’s willful or intentional disregard of the employer’s interest.

-The statute of limitations for bringing Kentucky labor law claims is five (5) years – meaning back wages can be recovered from the time of the filing of a lawsuit going back 5 years in time.
+Statute of Limitations The statute of limitations for bringing forward Kentucky labor law claims is five (5) years, so back wages can be recovered back to five years from the time of filing.